 Sun City AZ, not to be confused with neighboring Sun City West or Sun City Grand, is an unincorporated area within Maricopa County, it is not a city and therefore there is no city government.

-Recreation Centers of Sun City, or RCSC, is a nonprofit, private corporation who owns and operates the Sun City recreational facilities: seven recreation centers, eight golf courses, two bowling centers, seven food service outlets/restaurants, the Sun Bowl amphitheater and softball field, a 33-acres man-made lake and an off-leash dog park all located within the Sun City AZ community.
+Recreation Centers of Sun City, or RCSC, is a nonprofit, private corporation who owns and operates the Sun City recreational facilities: eight recreation centers, eight golf courses, two bowling centers, seven food service outlets/restaurants, the Sun Bowl amphitheater and softball field, a 33-acres man-made lake and an off-leash dog park all located within the Sun City AZ community.

 RCSC’s governing documents include the Restated Articles of Incorporation, the Corporate Bylaws and the Board Policies, all of which are available on this website.
 Each Owner of a Sun City AZ property, or their successor, has signed a Facilities Agreement that obligates them to pay an annual property assessment whether or not they occupy the property or use the recreational facilities.